cperves/moodle-block-my_external_backup_restore_courses/README.md

   * restore cours in a default category (user must hace moodle/course:create in that context)
   * a scheduled task will launch remote backups and restorations of these courses
   * Log and messaging include to notify of succes or failure
+  * possibilily to restrict to only one restoration by course

 ## Security warning
 * This plugin use a capability block/my_external_backup_restore_courses:can_retrieve_courses that enable webservice account to donload backup files of other users